thewca/wca-documents/documents/policies/external/Competition Requirements.md

       1. Qualification for an event must be based only on results from the same event.
       2. Qualification for an event must be based on one type of result only (i.e. average/mean or single).
          1. Exception: in case of using average/mean results, single results must be used to break ties.
+      3. The qualification result is based on the last day of the competition at which it was achieved.
    2. If the competitor limit for a competition or an event is reached before the competition, the organization team must not approve any additional registrations for the competition or the event.
    3. The competitor limit is per competition or per event.
 Per day competitor limits are not allowed.
       1. Exception: for 3x3x3 Fewest Moves simultaneous competitions, the competitor limit is per location.
-   4. The competitor limit is not greater than half the maximum number of people allowed at public gatherings in the competition venue.
+   4. The competitor limit is not greater than half the maximum number of people allowed at public gatherings in the competition venue such that each competitor is able to bring 1 guest into the venue.
       1. If such a maximum number is not available, the best estimate from a Delegate may be used.
    5. The WCA Competition Announcement Team will review the competitor limit and/or qualification results or rankings to ensure that they are utilized properly.
+      1. The WCA Competition Announcement Team, together with the Senior Delegate, may set a minimum competitor limit per region and event list.
+         1. Where a minimum limit is used for series, the total of competitors across all competitions in the series is considered.
 6. Registration requirements
    1. The registration requirements are the set of rules and procedures relevant to the registration process.
       1. The registration requirements must be clear and precise.